Here, you will find a vast multitude of materials useful for the art and science

 There is room for much research in each of these areas, especially in the Pauline corpus.

-LIGATURES AND TACHYGRAPHY
+LIGATURES AND TACHYGRAPHY, INCLUDING

 Hopefully each reader has had the opportunity to examine various minuscule manuscripts